tribbloid/spookystuff/query.md

 | ---- | ------- | ----- |
 | joinType |

-SpookyStuff has a shorthand for flatten + select, which is common for extracting multiple attributes and fields from objects in a list or tree:
+SpookyStuff has a shorthand for flatten + select, which is common for extracting multiple attributes and fields from elements in a list or tree:

     <Source>.flatSelect(<expression>)(
         <expression> [~ '<alias>]